×

 • Danish is spoken as a national language in: Denmark, Faroe Islands, Germany, Greenland.

 You will also get to know the continents where Indonesian and Danish speaking countries lie.
-Based on the number of people that speak these languages, the position of Indonesian language is 56 and position of Danish language is not available.
+Based on the number of people that speak these languages, the position of Indonesian language is 56 and position of Danish language is 18.
 Find all the information about these languages on Indonesian and Danish.

 Indonesian and Danish Language History